 Will fall bring crisp, cool weather—or, unseasonably warm weather?
 It depends on where you live!
 Find out the forecast for your area in The Old Farmer’s Almanac!

 Note that fall foliage isn’t due to current weather conditions.
 This is a common misconception.
 Leaves change color because of the amount of daylight and photosynthesis.
 Learn more about autumn leaves.

 Q: Are Day and Night Perfectly Equal on the Equinox?

 A: No. Even on the equinox, day and night aren’t perfectly equal!
 However, they are very close to equal (the lengths may be off by only a few minutes).
 Why does this happen?

 It depends where you live.
 On the equinox, the center of the Sun is above the horizon for 12 hours.
 However, “sunrise” is said to begin when the upper edge of the Sun’s disk becomes visible above the horizon (which happens a bit before the center rises) and ends when the entire Sun has set.
 In this case, daylight is longer than 12 hours.

 Not only that, but the Sun is actually visible when it is below the horizon, as Earth’s atmosphere refracts the Sun’s rays and bends them in an arc over the horizon.
 Yes, you can actually see the Sun before the edge actually reaches the horizon!
 This causes daylight to be longer than 12 hour as well.

-Did you know our rise/set tool now provide day length?
+Did you know our rise/set tool now provides day length?
 In Dublin, New Hampshire—home of The Old Farmer’s Almanac—our day length on the equinox is 12:08 hours.
 See day length where you live!